For tenants living in the private rented sector who apply for Housing Benefit, we use Local Housing Allowance rules to set a rental level.

 The ‘shared room rate’ will apply even if you live in self-contained accommodation.

-There are circumstances where some under 35s living alone may not be restricted to the ‘shared room rate’.
-They are:
+Some under 35s living alone may receive more than the ‘shared room rate’.

 - you qualify for the severe disability premium